Professors: Daniel G. Arce M.,

 Students are required to complete the following core courses:

-ECON 6301 Microeconomics Theory I
+6301 Microeconomics Theory I

 ECON 7301 Microeconomics Theory II